 A short time later, I had my first booth at a bridal fair.
 I had 90% wedding images, and 10% boudoir photography on my table.
 The boudoir images were tasteful.
 And hidden.
 Tucked away safely in small albums, clearly labeled, so as not to offend anyone’s delicate sensibilities.
 Glanced upon only if they were interested.
 While my wedding images were BIG, and beautiful and took up most of my booth, my boudoir images were secretive.
 I was so WORRIED about offending potential wedding clients.

-Growing up in a Southern Baptist household, modesty is a virtue (Can I get an AMEN?)
+Growing up in a Southern Baptist household, modesty was a virtue (Can I get an AMEN?)
 Being seen and not heard is a way of life in the Baptist church.
-But it wasn’t a way of life for me.
-I wanted to live out loud, in every color of the rainbow.
-To take what the world had to offer, and to be seen, heard, and appreciated.
-It was hard for me to shake off those female ideals when I first started testing the waters of what it meant to be woman and to ROAR.
+But it isn’t a way of life for me.
+I wanted to live out loud.
+To take what the world had to offer, and to be seen, heard, and respected.
+It was hard for me to shake off those lame ass traditional gender roles when I first started testing the waters of what it meant to be woman that lived her life authentically.

-Fast forward a few years, from young me who went through women’s studies classes in college, to now me who opened her very own small business.
-I roar so loud now I shake the windows.
-But, it took baby steps, it took lots of education and support from my family, an amazing husband who supports everything I do, even if he doesn’t always understand it, it took surrounding myself with other queens, strong women who helped coach my voice and become the strong creature I am today.
+Fast forward a few years, from young me who went through women’s studies classes in college, to present day me who opened her very own small business.
+It took baby steps, it took lots of education and support from my family, an amazing husband who supports everything I do, it took surrounding myself with other queens, strong women who helped me amplify my voice and become the empowered woman I am today.

 Now, it’s my turn to give back.